amybiggy/harbourbookclub/README.md

 The image I used for the background of the header is from Shutterstock and can be found here:

 [Library image](https://www.shutterstock.com/image-illustration/bookshelves-library-old-books-3d-render-1530516716?utm_campaign=image&utm_medium=googleimages&utm_source=schema)

+### Code

+- Template for Navbar taken from [Bootstrap](https://getbootstrap.com/docs/5.1/components/navbar/) and customised to meet project needs
+- Template for contact form taken from [Bootstrap](https://getbootstrap.com/docs/5.1/forms/overview/) and customised to meet project needs
+- I watched [this video](https://www.youtube.com/watch?v=4U_AAGHzTok) on how to add the map into my webpage
+- Template for modal taken from [Bootstrap](https://getbootstrap.com/docs/5.1/components/modal/) and customised to meet project needs